ACTION PLAYBOOK

 -

 It might be tempting to sign your name to the bottom of a completely prewritten email, but personalized emails are much more attention-grabbing.
 They also get processed individually, whereas mass-produced letters are batched.
-Our Slack #wins-shoutouts channel is packed with celebratory posts from changemakers who sent personalized emails to elected officials and received awesome personal responses.
 It’s always worth it!

 Use the tool below to personalize and send an email to your state legislators about the featured policy priority.
 In the template, make sure to customize the sections in brackets.
 You should also save a copy of your email text to use as a phone script.